menuclose

 Is TradeStation easy to use?

 TradeStation’s web trading platform and mobile app are easy enough to use.
-The desktop application has a learning curve, due to sophisticated tools and a less intuitive user interface.
-There is, however, a host of tutorials for the desktop app.
+The desktop platform, Titan X has a learning curve, due to sophisticated tools and a less intuitive user interface.

 Is TradeStation really free?